LaoZZZZZ/bartender-1.1/README.md

 **bartender_single_com -f 2M_extracted_barcode_umi.txt -o 2M_barcode -d 3**

+You can find these two commands in two bash files(test_clustering.sh and test_clustering_umi.sh) in the example/random_small_data/ folder.
 Both of these commands specify the following behavior:

 Extracted barcodes within 3 base pairs of each other have a chance of being clustered together.
 2M_extracted_barcode.txt is the input file.
 We name the output file starting with 2M_barcode prefix.
 All other parameters are in default values.
 Bartender will generate three output files (described in the Bartender clustering section).

 # Components
 ## Bartender Extractor